MySandbox-rahulkrbxr/GoodMovies/README.md

 cd movie-catalog-service
 ```

-2. Start the Discovery Server:
+2. Start the Discovery Server (MUST be started first):
 ```bash
 cd discovery-server
 ./mvnw spring-boot:run
 ```

+   You can also run it from IntelliJ:
+   - Open the project in IntelliJ IDEA
+   - Navigate to `discovery-server/src/main/java/com/nova/discovery_server/DiscoveryServerApplication.java`
+   - Right-click and select "Run DiscoveryServerApplication"

 3. Start the Movie Info Service:
 ```bash